The Most Frequently Asked Questions

 - If you use user stories: eCourse: Writing User Stories or eBook: Writing Effective User Stories

-- For sentence requirements: a 3-part eCourse (Part 1, Part 2, Part 3).
+- For natural language requirements: our eCourse Writing Requirements for IT — Simply Put! followed by: Functional AND Non-Functional Requirements – Simply Put!.
 If you prefer reading, our eWorkbook: How to Write Effective Requirements for IT Solutions also contains online exercises.

 - If you prefer classroom training check out How to Write, Document, and Manage IT Requirements